 - Claims for torture and other human rights abuses brought by a group of indigenous Peruvians against Monterrico Metals Plc which was settled (without admission of liability) in July 2011.

 Mary trained as a solicitor with Freshfields Bruckhaus Deringer and qualified there in 2006.
-Before joining Leigh Day, she worked for two years at the Home Office as an assistant legal adviser, and completed an internship at the AIRE Centre in London, which provides legal assistance to individuals in the areas of human rights law and European law.
+Before joining Leigh Day, she worked for two years at the Home Office as an assistant legal adviser, and completed an internship at the AIRE Centre in London.
 She joined Leigh Day in 2010.
 Mary speaks fluent Spanish and has a good level of French.

 Mary Westmacott in the news